Commercial filming and photography in national parks, conservation parks, recreation areas and state forests

 State plantation forests

 If you only want to conduct your activity in a state plantation forest, you must apply to HQPlantations for a permit.

-If you want to operate in a state plantation forest and a national park, state forest or recreation area, you only need to apply to Queensland Parks and Wildlife Service (QPWS).
+If you want to operate in a state plantation forest and a national park, conservation park, state forest or recreation area, you only need to apply to Queensland Parks and Wildlife Service (QPWS).

 Before you apply